EducationalTestingService/rsmtool/doc/config_rsmpredict.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The name for the column containing the second human score.
 This column will be renamed to ``sc2``.

+standardize_features *(Optional)*
+"""""""""""""""""""""""""""""""""
+If this option is set to ``false`` features will not be standardized by dividing by the mean and multiplying by the standard deviation.
+Defaults to ``true``.

 subgroups *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~
 A list of column names indicating grouping variables used for generating analyses specific to each of those defined subgroups.
 For example, ``["prompt, gender, native_language, test_country"]``.
 All these columns will be included into the predictions file with the original names.